 All qualified handicapped workers shall receive the full amount of the minimum wage rate in this Order pursuant to R.A.
-7277.
+7277 (The Magna Carta for Disabled Persons).

 Section 10.
 EXEMPTIONS.
-The following establishments may be exempted from the applicability of this Wage Order upon application with and as determined by the Board in accordance with NWPC Guidelines No. 02, Series of 2007;
+Upon application with and as determined by the Board, based on documentation and other requirements in accordance with NWPC Guidelines No. 02, Series of 2007, the following establishments may be exempted from the applicability of this Order:

-- a.
-Retail/service establishments regularly employing not more than ten (10)workers; - b.
-Distressed establishments: - c.
-New business enterprises; and - d.
-Establishments adversely affected by calamities.
+- Retail/service establishments regularly employing not more than ten (10) workers; - b.
+Distressed establishments; - c.
+New business enterprises; and - Establishments adversely affected by calamities and human-induced disasters.

 Section 11.
 APPEAL TO THE COMMISSION.
-Any party aggrieved by this Wage Order may file a verified appeal with the Commission through the Board within ten (10) calendar days from the publication of this Order.
+Any party aggrieved by this Wage Order may file a verified appeal with the Commission, through the Board, in three (3) printed copies, not later than ten (10) calendar days from the publication of this Order.